 This healthy pumpkin cake with applesauce is like a cross between a lava cake and pumpkin pie!
-With a creamy pumpkin pudding layer, crunchy pecans and a moist and pumpkin spice flavoured cake, it makes the perfect nutritious yet decadent fall dessert! {Vegan & dairy-free}
+With a creamy pumpkin pudding layer, crunchy pecans and a moist and pumpkin spice flavored cake, it makes the perfect nutritious yet decadent fall dessert! {Vegan & dairy-free}

 If you’re looking to break out of the pumpkin pie box, I highly recommend trying out this healthy pumpkin cake with applesauce.
 This isn’t just any old cake, though — it’s a mouthwatering pumpkin pudding cake that also happens to be super easy to prepare!